-ii.
-Defined contribution plans
+(b) Defined contribution plans

-The company and certain subsidiaries of the Group adopt defined contribution plans.
 Contribution to the defined contribution plans are recognized as expenses for the period over which employees provide services.

 In addition, certain subsidiaries of the Group participate in multi-employer pension plans, and recognize the payments made during the fiscal year as profit or loss and contribution payable as a liability.

-iii.
+ii.
 Short-term employee benefits